All Episodes

 Yeah.

-Um, but McDonald's was hiring a hella down um.
+But McDonald's was hiring a hella down.

-They had the whole I never knew like places like that higher.
+I never knew like place like that hired.

 Especially now.

-Now there's coffee shops in America, and everybody that works there has down syndrome.
+Now there's coffee shops in America and everybody that works there has Down syndrome.

 Shane Gillis owns one.